The baby name Nora makes for a smart classic, a traditional choice perfect for a modern girl.

 In 1879, Henrik Ibsen’s A Doll’s House gave the world a very controversial Nora.

 Spoiler alert: she leaves her husband and children to live an independent life at the end.
-It was wildly controversial in its day – so much so that some early performances added a more ambiguous ending.
+It was wildly scandalous in its day – so much so that some early performances added a more ambiguous ending.

 It’s said that Ibsen based the character Nora on a real-life woman he knew named Laura.